ZainRizvi/ZainRizvi.github.io/_posts/2016-03-24-create-site-with-facebook-login-using-asp.net-core.md

 });
 ```

+(Fyi, the team managing the Facebook package has vanished into the netherwebs, but you can find a [cached copy of their documentation here] (http://web.archive.org/web/20150317045522/http://facebooksdk.net/docs/web/getting-started/))

 Now if we redeploy our site and try to register using Facebook we'll see the following page:

 ![Login window](/images/2016/03/Register-user-with-email.png)